COALAIP/specs/coala-ip/README.md

 ##### Extensibility of schema.org

-Although some of the `Entity` types do not yet exist in schema.org (specifically Rights, RightsAssignment and RightsConflict), the schema.org schemata are easily extendible and we can create our own schemata to fit the needs of LCC.
+Although some of the `Entity` types do not yet exist in schema.org (specifically Rights, RightsAssignment and RightsConflict), the schema.org schemata are easily extensible and we can create our own schemata to fit the needs of LCC.
 Schema.org [even encourages](http://schema.org/docs/extension.html) others to subclass their *core* schemata into what it calls "*hosted*" and "*external*" extensions.
 There are three basic types of schemata on schema.org: